 Chernarus was never the child of glory.
 It never felt the fever of a sprawling empire, it never knew the honor of rising in a righteousness that would scream through time.

-In the wake of sovereignty, Chernarus was torn into opposing fronts: the CDF and the chDKZ, flying their flag of undying soviet values.
+In the wake of sovereignty, Chernarus was torn into opposing fronts: the CDF and the chDKZ, flying their flag of undying Soviet values.
 Their conflict split the place asunder.
 Raging for months, outside influence from NATO and the USMC gradually brought the ruin to a halt.
-Though the two sides’ warpath can still be seen strewn across Chernarus, it seemed to many that the war was a necessary strengthening of the nation’s wavering structure and yearning for stability.
+Though the results of two sides’ warpath can still be seen strewn across Chernarus.
+It seemed to many that the war was a necessary strengthening of the nation’s wavering structure and expressed a yearning for stability.

-"To regain that great thing— that great machine.
+"To regain that great thing— that great Red Machine.
 I can see it now.
-The tempered crowds in the square, red and beautiful.
+The tumultuous crowds in the square, red and beautiful.
 Do you remember?
 I see it here." – Excerpt from a chDKZ letter.

-Months passed the war’s end, and the denizens of Chernarus noted the remainder of the US occupation.
-They noted the carriers, the blacked-out convoys and the silos in the northern forests.
-Into a union, the people of Chernarus massed.
-They cast out their ideologies and joined under a free banner with a common goal of liberation, to burst celebrated, into the world.
-They stood in the face of something that was bigger than them and had no idea of its scale.
+Months passed after the war’s end, and the denizens of Chernarus noted the continued US occupation.
+They noted the troop carriers, the blacked-out convoys and the silos in the northern forests.
+Into a Union, the people of Chernarus massed.
+They rejected their old ideologies and joined under a free banner with a common goal of Liberation.
+They stood in the face of something monolithic, and they truly had no idea of its scale.

 "There’s something going on up there.
 In the bases, in the woods.
 Something big.
 Bigger than all of us, and anything we’re equipped to handle." – An intercepted voice call from a Chernarussian farmer.

-Lashed back in violent revolt, an insurgency against the station raged.
+Some lashed back in violent open revolt, an insurgency against the US supported Government raged.
 The land was salted and ornamented in deep graves of slaughter.
-Soldiers were feminized, effigied into monuments and their heads adorned atop their corpses witnessed the passing of this fated age.
+Soldiers were mutilated, turned into monuments of rage.
+Their heads piled atop their corpses, witnessed the passing of this fated age.

+Nationalists slaughtered Chedaki families, Chedaki raiders attacked Police and Nationalists.
+The resulting carnage caught the US troops and their CDF allies in the middle.
+Communications and supply lines failed.
 Panicked and broken, the US occupation launched a mass exodus of all stationed personnel and ordered the destruction and disassociation of all assets.
 When they left, they left with a thunder.
-With the last of their munitions, their weapon was now laid bare to the encroaching upheaval of Chernarus.
+With the last of their munitions, they evacuated to ships offshore.
+People say they may have left units or weapons behind.
+Their weapons may be responsible for the horror that was now laid bare to the encroaching upheaval of Chernarus.